MuhammedFahd/3DFootballGame/README.md

 - z or spacebar- shoot the ball

 ### how to run
--Go to debug folder and run 3DExample1.exe
+- Go to debug folder and run 3DExample1.exe

-OTHERWISE
+##### OTHERWISE
--Open 3Dexample1.sln file using visual studio and run the football_game.cpp file(source code)
+- Open 3Dexample1.sln file using visual studio and run the football_game.cpp file(source code)